Centrora/centroradocs/install-suite-whm.rst

 5. Activate the Premium.
 -------------------------

 After the installation is done, please login the system and activate the premium service in the menu ``My Premium``.
+Please also refer to: :ref:`activate-premium`.

 6. Centrora Security is loaded in WHM.
 --------------------------------------